ASF

 satisfies : every pole of the transfer function has strictly negative real part.

 This is deliberately weaker than asking that every eigenvalue of the full have negative real part, internal, or asymptotic, stability of .
 A mode that is uncontrollable, unobservable, or both is invisible to : it never appears in the measured output no matter what is asked of it or measured from it, and its eigenvalue cancels out of [eq:transfer-function] regardless of its sign.
 A system can therefore be BIBO stable while carrying an internally unstable mode that no input reaches and no output sees.
-This gap between what decays and what is seen to decay is the same gap Section 7 and Part IV return to under the name of Anchor 2, observability at scale.
-Section 10 shows this criterion collapses to a single positivity check once the reversible/dissipative split of Section 9 is in place.
+This gap between what decays and what is seen to decay is the same gap Section I.7 and Part IV return to under the name of Anchor 2, observability at scale.
+Section II.3 shows this criterion collapses to a single positivity check once the reversible/dissipative split of Section II.2 is in place.

-6. Metzler matrices and positivity
+I.6.
+Metzler matrices and positivity

 A matrix is Metzler if every off-diagonal entry is nonnegative,

-Column of collects every rate at which compartment loses material: to other compartments (the off-diagonal entries, each nonnegative by [eq:metzler-def]) and out of the system entirely (elimination or clearance, the excess by which [eq:mass-balance] falls short of equality).
-Equality in [eq:mass-balance] for a given column means compartment only exchanges with other compartments and is never itself a route out of the system; this is exactly the reversible, non-eliminating structure Section 9 isolates algebraically.
+Column of collects every rate at which compartment loses concentration: to other compartments (the off-diagonal entries, each nonnegative by [eq:metzler-def]) and out of the system entirely (elimination or clearance, the excess by which [eq:mass-balance] falls short of equality).
+Equality in [eq:mass-balance] for a given column means compartment only exchanges with other compartments and is never itself a route out of the system; this is exactly the reversible, non-eliminating structure Section II.2 isolates algebraically.

 Theorem (Positivity of the flow).